Solicitation for Prostitution - Penal Code (PC) 647(b) Lawyer

-Wais Azami defends charges of Solicitation for Prostitution in Santa Ana within all of Orange County.
+Wais Azami defends charges of Solicitation for Prostitution in Garden Grove within all of Orange County.
 Such matters require the attorney to be discreet and precisely follow client's wishes to reduce unnecessary embarrassment.

 What is PC 647(b), Solicitation for prostitution?

 The accused/defendant is charged with soliciting (asking, proposing or suggesting) another individual to engage in an act of prostitution.
 To prove this crime, the prosecutor must prove that:

 1. The defendant/accused requested that someone engage in an act of prostitution;

 2. The defendant/accused intended to engage in an act of prostitution; and

 3. The other person understood or received the communication containing the request.

 Prostitution Definition: A person engages in an act of prostitution if he or she has sexual intercourse or does a lewd act with someone else in exchange for money or other compensation.